-Unrestricted - This consists of net assets that do not meet the definition of restricted or invested in capital assets, net of related debt.
+Unrestricted - This consists of net assets that do not meet the definition of restricted or invested in capital assets.

-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2006 (Continued)
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2007 (Continued)

 1. ORGANIZATION AND SIGNIFICANT ACCOUNTING POLICIES (Continued)